A recent Easter sponsored Bunny Hop!

 * Lead healthy, active lives.

 To support staff professional development and additional sport opportunities for children we also invite sports coaches to work across the school regularly.
-At present we have:
+In recent time we have benefitted from:

-At Eastington, we work alongside Atlas Sports who offer competitions, festivals and events for all ages and all abilities-this includes attending the District Sports Competition (KS2) each year.
-(Congratulations to our 2022 squad who participated with determination and a positive spirit- they won the overall competition too!)
-We also have opportunities to participate in other active events such as the Country Dancing.
-Our sports calendar is looking busy and fun!
+At Eastington, we work alongside Atlas Sports who offer competitions, festivals and events for all ages and all abilities.
+This includes the local District Athletics Sports Competition (KS2) each year.
+In recent years our athletics squads have been placed 1st, 2nd and 3rd – they always participate with determination, enthusiasm and a positive spirit.

 For detailed information of the PE knowledge, skills and understanding mapped out in our curriculum, please see the information in the ‘Curriculum Information’ section of our website. (https://www.eastingtonprimary.co.uk/subjectinformation/)